avedomra/bioinf-toolbox/README.md

 # Bioinf Toolbox :beetle:

-A lightweight set of tools for basic DNA and RNA sequence analysis.
+A lightweight set of tools for basic DNA, RNA, and FASTQ sequence analysis.
-Includes utilities for sequence validation, transcription, complement generation, and FASTQ filtering.
+Includes utilities for sequence validation, transcription, complement generation, FASTQ filtering, and bioinformatic file processing.

 ---